Mongolia, Kazakhstan Upgrade Ties To Strategic Partnership

 Date

-(MENAFN- IANS) Ulan Bator, Oct 29 (IANS) Mongolia and Kazakhstan announced on Tuesday the establishment of a strategic partnership, marking a significant step in strengthening bilateral relations.
+ULAN BATOR, Oct 30 (NNN-APA) – Mongolia and Kazakhstan announced yesterday, the establishment of a strategic partnership, marking a significant step in strengthening bilateral relations.

-"The two leaders agreed to elevate bilateral ties to a strategic partnership," the press office stated, Xinhua news agency reported.
+“The two leaders agreed to elevate bilateral ties to a strategic partnership,” the press office stated.

 Tokayev arrived here on Monday for a two-day state visit.

-During the visit, the two sides signed several cooperation documents, including a roadmap for 2025-2027 aimed at enhancing trade and economic cooperation, as well as memorandums of understanding on tourism, culture, light industry, and information technology.
+During the visit, the two sides signed several cooperation documents, including a roadmap for 2025-2027, aimed at enhancing trade and economic cooperation, as well as, memoranda of understanding on tourism, culture, light industry, and information technology.– NNN-APA

 Mongolia and Kazakhstan established diplomatic relations in 1992.